ropewalker/sun_prison/README.md

 ### Controls

 Use WASD to move and turn around and SPACE to rotate the layer you are standing on in the direction you are looking in.
-TAB will highlight the layer that will be rotated by pressing space.
+TAB will highlight the layer that will be rotated by pressing SPACE.
 Pressing E ends the turn.

 ## Future plans (besides obvious bug fixing and performance updates)